VibratingKoala/shopping-cart-backend/docs/domain-model.md

 ## Domain Language Alignment

 The domain model uses ubiquitous language from the business:
-- **Session**: User shopping session (not cartId)
+- **Session**: User shopping session (sessionId in API)
 - **Items**: Products added to cart
 - **Checkout**: Convert cart to order
 - **Money**: Monetary amounts with currency
 - **Quantity**: Number of identical products
+- **Remove**: Delete items from cart (DELETE endpoint)

-This language is consistent across domain models, use cases, and API interfaces, ensuring clear communication between technical and business stakeholders.
+This language is consistent across domain models, use cases, API interfaces, and documentation, ensuring clear communication between technical and business stakeholders.